vitowang1998/Learning-C-Plus-Plus/Basics/Variable and Reference/README.md

 # Variables and References
 This file mainly discusses variables and references and the ways of declaring them.
-When we declare a variable by giving a definition, the comiler would automatically creates variable and allocate memory space for this very variable.
+When we declare a variable by giving a definition, the comiler would automatically create this variable and allocate memory space for it.

 When we assign a value to this variable by using the assignment operator (=), the compiler would assign the value to the memory location represented by the variable.

-This file also talks about the syntax of applying the ideas of variables and references.
+This file also elaborates the syntax of applying the ideas of variables and references.
 For instance, if a fucntion requires a reference parameter, then the parameter has to be a L-value.

 # References
 This file particularly talks about references and its pros and cons.
-References are more efficient since they points to an existing memory location.
+References are more efficient since they point to an existing memory location.
 However, it is also error-provoking since it will modify global variables in smaller scopes, mostly functions.